-8.10.2 B.Sc.
-HONOURS IN INDUSTRIAL MATHEMATICS
+8.11.2 BSc HONOURS IN APPLIED SCIENCES

-B.Sc.
-Honours in Industrial Mathematics is an option for the third year B.Sc. in Applied Sciences students who have followed mathematics as a subject to pursue an additional year of study.
-At the end of the fifth semester, students may apply to follow an Honours degree programme offered by the Department of Physical Sciences.
+BSc Honours in Applied Sciences is an option for the third year BSc in Applied Sciences students to pursue an additional year of study.
+At the end of the fifth semester, students may apply to follow an Honours degree programme offered by the Faculty of Applied Sciences.
 A limited number of students will be selected for the Honours degree programme by a subcommittee appointed by the Faculty Board.
-The subcommittee comprises at least three academic staff members including the Head of the Department.
+The subcommittee comprises at least three academic staff members and the Heads of the Departments.